ros/catkin/doc/index.rst

 ======

-`Catkin <http://en.wikipedia.org/wiki/Catkin>`_ is a collection of cmake macros and associated code used to build
+`Catkin <http://en.wikipedia.org/wiki/Catkin>`_ is a collection of CMake macros and associated code used to build
 `ROS <http://www.ros.org>`_ packages.

 It has been introduced as part of the `Fuerte <http://ros.org/wiki/fuerte>`_ release.